mity/acutest/README.md

 suite" for purposes of this document.
 The suite is then executed to run the tests, as specified with its command line options.

-By default, all unit tests in the program are run and (on Windows and Unix) every unit test is executed in a context of its own subprocess.
+By default, all unit tests in the test suite are run and (on Windows and Unix) every unit test is executed in a context of its own subprocess.
 Both can be overridden on the command line.

-We say any unit test succeeds if all conditions (preprocessor macros `TEST_CHECK` or `TEST_CHECK_`) called throughout its execution pass, the test does not throw any exception (C++ only), and (on Windows/Unix) the unit test subprocess is not interrupted/terminated (e.g. by a signal on Unix or SEH on Windows).
+We say any unit test succeeds if and only if:
+1. all condition checks (as described below) called throughout its execution pass;
+2. the test does not throw any exception (C++ only); and
+3. (on Windows or Unix) the unit test subprocess is not interrupted/terminated (e.g. by a signal on Unix or SEH on Windows).

-Exit code of the test suite is 0 if all executed unit tests pass, 1 if any of them fails, or any other number if an internal error occurs.
+Exit code of the test suite is 0 if all the executed unit tests pass, 1 if any of them fails, or any other number if an internal error occurs.

 ## Writing Unit Tests